Software developer will use funding to take its Smart Building maintenance and management platform to market

 “Site 1001 bridges the gap between the old hodge-podge of paper and PC-based facilities management systems of the past 30 to 50 years, and the hyper-connected and automated ‘smart’ building systems of tomorrow,” said Cleve Adams, CEO of Site 1001.
 “By bringing all that legacy information in, combining it with the real time information connected building controls generate, and putting it all in the hand of the person who needs it when and where he needs it, we can dramatically reduce operational costs and extend the life of the building,” he said.

-Site 1001 was originally developed as a “skunkworks” project spearheaded by Site 1001’s CTO, Eric Hall while he was a vice president at JE Dunn, a leading general contractor whose hallmark is signature projects like metropolitan hospitals, high rises and performing arts centers.
-Hall, an architect and construction supervisor, was frustrated by what he saw as a major shortcoming in the information handoff between the builder and the building owner.
+Site 1001 was originally developed as a “skunkworks” project spearheaded by Site 1001’s CTO while he was a vice president at JE Dunn, a leading general contractor whose hallmark is signature projects like metropolitan hospitals, high rises and performing arts centers.
+The CTO, an architect and construction supervisor, was frustrated by what he saw as a major shortcoming in the information handoff between the builder and the building owner.

 “As a construction company we used tools like enterprise tools like resource planning and building information modeling (BIM) to track every detail of what went into the building — from the $6 million chiller on the roof to the $2 electrical outlet in the basement supply room,” Hall said.
 “But those systems are extremely expensive and difficult, so very few on the building operations side use them.”

 Without a way to leverage that information, Hall believes roughly 80% or more of the building information collected during construction is lost when the keys are turned over to its owner.

 “Over the lifetime of the building, owners spend four times what it cost to construct on management and maintenance,” He said.
 “I thought, if owners had the tools that would allow them to use all the information we compiled during construction as well as all the new information the building generated, not only would they reduce a lot of that spending, but quite likely extend the life of the building as well.”